-Students transferring to BBCC will be given appropriate credit for college level work completed.
-Students must submit to the Admissions/Registration Office official transcripts from each institution attended.
+Students transferring to BBCC will be given appropriate credit for college level work completed at a regionally accredited institutionStudents must submit to the Admissions/Registration Office official transcripts from each institution attended.
 Credit will be awarded on the basis of official transcripts only.
 The cumulative grade point average of all credits accepted must be 2.00 or higher.
 Although there is no limit on the number of credits a student may transfer to BBCC before graduating, the student must meet all BBCC degree requirements; including residency requirements (see Degree and Certificate Requirements section).